There was a new voice which you slowly recognized as your own,

-Here’s a simple recipe for an Asian style salad I call Jade Noodles with a host of beautiful green veggies- asparagus, broccolini, edamame, snow peas and spinach -all tossed in a sesame-ginger dressing.
+Here’s a simple recipe for an Asian style salad I call Jade Noodles with a host of beautiful green veggies- asparagus (or green beans) broccolini, edamame, snow peas and spinach -all tossed in a sesame-ginger dressing.
 Today I’ve used soba noodles but any pasta or noodles will do, including rice noodles or other gluten-free noodles.
-Feel free to change out the veggies as well, based on your preferences.
+Feel free to change out the veggies as well, based on your preferences or the season.
 While the pasta is boiling, mix up the flavorful dressing.
 If blanching veggies like broccolini or asparagus, save time by tossing them directly into the pasta water for the last 1-2 minutes of cooking.
 You’ll have a healthy delicious dinner, full of nutrient dense veggies on the table in less than 30 minutes.
 And the leftovers will make for a tasty lunch.
 Keep this hearty salad vegan by adding store bought baked tofu or add chicken breast.

 The proportion of veggies to noodles is quite high.

 1 ½-2 pounds of veggies to 8 ounces of noodles…loaded!

 Jade Noodles- loaded with fresh seasonal veggies and a delicious Sesame Dressing.
 Can be served warm or chilled!
 Gluten-free adaptable. | www.feastingathome.com

 - 8 ounces dry noodles- linguini, soba noodles, thin spaghetti, rice noodles or gluten free noodles

 - 1 small bunch asparagus -8 ounces